dice-dydakt/capdemo/README.md

 CAP theory, also known as the CAP theorem or Brewer's theorem, is a fundamental concept in distributed computing that was formulated by computer scientist Eric Brewer in 2000.
 It states that in a distributed system, you can achieve at most two out of three desirable
-properties: Consistency, Availability, and Partition tolerance.
+properties: Consistency, Availability, and Partition tolerance ([formal proof](https://users.ece.cmu.edu/~adrian/731-sp04/readings/GL-cap.pdf)).
 Consistency refers to all nodes in the system having the same data at the same time, Availability means that every request to the system gets a response (not necessarily the most up-to-date), and Partition tolerance ensures the system continues to operate despite network partitions or failures.